KellerJordan/Evaluate-CrossMax-Ensemble/README.md

 This code evaluates the robust accuracy of the `CrossMax Ensemble` defense technique proposed by [Fort et al. (2024)](https://arxiv.org/abs/2408.05446).

 To avoid gradient masking effects, we evaluate the CrossMax ensemble using a transfer attack from the corresponding standard ensemble.
-This reduces the robust accuracy of the CrossMax Ensemble from ~77% to ~2%.
+We find that this reduces the robust accuracy of the CrossMax Ensemble from ~77% to ~2%.

 `python evaluate_defense.py`